Hadrian767-UT/UT-mobile-basetools/PORTING.md

 Click in "Scripts -> Resource Exporters -> ExportAllFonts.csx"

-Select the folder that you will put the fonts (i recommend that u create an folder with name "fonts" in the working_directory (directory that the game are located)
+Select the folder that you will put the fonts (i recommend that u create an folder with name "fonts" in the working_directory (directory that the game are located))

 And wait the magic happens.

+#### Sounds (skip this part if all of your sounds is .ogg)

+Click in "Scripts -> Resource Exporters -> ExportAllSounds.csx"

+Select the folder that you will put the sounds (i recommend that u create an folder with name "sounds" in the working_directory)

+And wait the magic happens again.